 Deeper Exploration:

-With my existing and ongoing research, whether through artefacts or trial and error, I aim to ‘show my workings’ because I have the habit of knowing what I mean and just assuming everyone else does.
+With my ongoing research, whether through artefacts or trial and error, I aim to ‘show my workings’ because I have the habit of knowing what I mean and assuming everyone else does.
 So, moving forward, deeper exploration of not just my research but also each aspect of the process, writing about what worked and what didn’t.

 Clear Direction: